kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

-The log+pseudocount approach tends to mean that lowly expressed genes have more of an effect. *Vst* and *rlog* bring these counts towards a middle amount, making the data more homoskedastic.
+The log+pseudocount approach tends to mean that lowly expressed genes have more of an effect. *Vst* and *rlog* bring these counts towards a central amount, making the data more homoskedastic.
 This allows them to be used in downstream processes which require homoskedastic data (e.g. PCA).
 The authors of DESeq2 recommend *vst* for large sample sizes such as ours as it is much faster than *rlog*